 Athlete Photo Gallery

-If cross-country skiing were a royal family, Sophie Caldwell would likely the Dutchess of Stratton.
-The 25-year-old granddaughter to John Caldwell, a former Olympian and the author of the first American guide to cross country skiing, Sophie grew up at the Stratton Mountain School, where her father, Sverre served as headmaster before settling in as the program director for the cross country and elite teams.
+If cross-country skiing were a royal family, Sophie Caldwell would likely be the Dutchess of Stratton.
+The 26-year-old granddaughter to John Caldwell, a former Olympian and the author of the first American guide to cross country skiing, Sophie grew up at the Stratton Mountain School, where her father, Sverre served as headmaster before settling in as the program director for the cross country and elite teams.

 OFF THE SNOW